miguelasd688/4-legged-robot-model/README.md

 # 4-legged-robot-model

-This code is the last version that runs on the raspberry pi, for the simulation code that runs on PC check the old branch.
+This code is the last version that runs on the raspberry pi, for the simulation code that runs on PC and implements a PyBullet simulation, check the old branch (V1_PCsimulation).

 Working on python3